mgmike/mike_av_stack/README.md

 I have an anaconda enviornment called waymo with all of the libraries needed for the sensor fusion part of the udacity course.

+You will need to compile tf2 for python3, so follow [these steps](https://answers.ros.org/question/326226/importerror-dynamic-module-does-not-define-module-export-function-pyinit__tf2/)

 # Installation